The Lost Honour of Katharina Blum (film)

-The Lost Honour of Katharina Blum, or: How violence develops and where it can lead (German original title: Die Verlorene Ehre der Katharina Blum oder: Wie Gewalt entstehen und wohin sie führen kann) is a 1975 West German political drama film based on Heinrich Böll's 1974 novel of the same name, adapted for the screen and directed by Volker Schlöndorff and Margarethe von Trotta.
-Schlöndorff and von Trotta wrote the script with an emphasis on the vindictive and harsh treatment of an innocent woman by the public, police, and media.
-The film stars Angela Winkler as Blum, Mario Adorf as Kommissar Beizmenne, Dieter Laser as Tötges, and Jürgen Prochnow as Ludwig.
-In 1984, the film and the novel were adapted into an American TV film, The Lost Honor of Kathryn Beck.
+The Lost Honour of Katharina Blum, or: How violence develops and where it can lead (Die Verlorene Ehre der Katharina Blum oder: Wie Gewalt entstehen und wohin sie führen kann) is a 1975 West German political drama film written and directed by Volker Schlöndorff and Margarethe von Trotta.
+It is based on Heinrich Böll's 1974 novel, about the vindictive and harsh treatment of an innocent woman by the public, police, and media.
+It stars Angela Winkler, Mario Adorf, Dieter Laser, and Jürgen Prochnow.